Ever since pandemic lockdowns inspired companies to think outside the box, virtual selling has been firmly in the spotlight.

 - Personalization and customization: To overcome the inherent limitations of virtual selling, reps will find new ways to personalize interactions and build sales around customized digital experiences.
 Marketing and sales teams will likely need to keep conversations going across multiple platforms.
 For example, a prospect who reaches out on social media will want continuity when switching to email or video chat.

-- AI and automation: From workflow automation to AI chatbots, new tools will make it even easier to build digital-first processes and eliminate manual tasks that slow down your reps’ days.
+- AI and automation: From workflow automation to AI sales assistants, new tools will make it even easier to build digital-first processes and eliminate manual tasks that slow down your reps’ days.

 How Mindtickle supports virtual selling

-If you’re looking for a way to bring it all together — virtual selling tools, skills, best practices, and whole teams — this is it.
+If you’re looking for a way to integrate virtual selling tools, skills, best practices, and whole teams, this is it.

 Mindtickle doesn’t just put your processes in one place.
 It enables reps to do more and sell more by better utilizing digital tools, data, sales enablement materials, and even coaching opportunities.
 Top solutions include: